How to Restore Healthy Boundaries for Volunteer Coordinators

 Be concrete.
 It’s not about being busy.

-o Approach a conversation about healthy limits with solutions and data.
+Approach a conversation about healthy limits with solutions and data.
 It’s not about being busy.
 Everyone is busy.
 Instead of “I’m so busy!” try “If I spend time on Priority X, there will not be enough time to do Priority Z.” Come with possible solutions and ask for your boss’ help in creating a plan that will keep your boundaries healthy and keep the organization on track.

 The other thing with “I’m so busy!” is that nearly everyone feels “so busy,” including your boss.
 If you lead with solutions it shows an understanding of the organization’s needs and that they can (and should) work in concert with your boss’ needs and yours.

-o You can even take it a step further and set up a time tracking system.
+You can even take it a step further and set up a time tracking system.
 It can be as simple as a notepad you keep by your computer, an Excel spreadsheet, or any number of apps for your phone.
 (My personal favorite is Timeular.)
 This can have two effects.

 1. You just might find your own efficiencies.
 Time tracking is easier when you’re monotasking, or at least not multitasking yourself 5 ways each minute.
 Chunking out your time and tracking it is an exercise that, in and of itself, has efficiency built in.
 Even if you track without monotasking, you’re likely to find surprises in how you spend your days.

 2. You also can use this data to support your boundaries discussion with your boss.
 Look at the data for a week and compare it with the number of hours that you have available to work in a month or quarter.
-If you are fulltime and have 160 hours/month to work and the projects on your plate would reasonably require 400 hours/month, you’ve identified a huge part of your work/life balance issue.
+If you are full-time and have 160 hours/month to work and the projects on your plate would reasonably require 400 hours/month, you’ve identified a huge part of your work/life balance issue.

 Use this to drive home the point that something on your plate needs to temporarily or permanently move to someone else’s responsibility.

-As difficult as these conversations might be, the hardest part of hold limits may be your own follow through.
+As difficult as these conversations might be, the hardest part of holding limits may be your own follow through.
 Again, in volunteer management, we are often compelled to do more, but in order to get the healthy boundaries that you need to keep your health, family, or sanity sacred, you’re going to need to follow your own rules.

-o Follow the priories that you and your boss decided upon.
+Follow the priories that you and your boss decided upon.
 If they said something can wait, don’t go working on it now.
 It can wait and unless you’ve suddenly fallen into some free time (ha!), keep it in the parking lot.

-o Set your feet.
+Set your feet.
 Unless you are on-call or there is some other compelling reason, turn work off when you’re off.